 3. Workflow Automation

-- Integrate scripts with GitLab CI, Jenkins, or GitHub Actions pipelines.
+• Integrate masking steps into GitLab CI, Jenkins, or GitHub Actions.

 Common Errors When Masking Data in MySQL